 By the way, it's a private group so you do have to join the group to view the posts.
 This is important because it enables me to restrict access to anyone that can't follow the rules.
 (The main rules are that all posts must be about a campground, and posted by an individual not affiliated with the place.
 Also, everyone must behave well and be nice to one another!)

 When planning trips, I start my search for a particular area by checking Passport America (PA) first.
 PA is a discount camping club you can join.
-It gets you a 50% discount on overnight rates at about 2,000 campgrounds across the U.S., Canada, and Mexico.
+It gets you a 50% discount on overnight rates at over 1,000 campgrounds and RV Parks across the U.S., Canada, and Mexico.
 The discounts are often limited to times when the campgrounds are not that busy.
 For most places that excludes the weekends, but in places with a lot of tourism, it may also exclude their busy seasons.

 I can't always find a good PA campground near where we want to stay.
 However, when I can, we've been able to save some money and/or stay somewhere much nicer than we normally do.
 The best part, is that it only takes a few nights in a year to pay back the annual membership fee.

-Campground Reviews (used to be called RV Park Reviews)https://www.campgroundreviews.com/
+RV Life Campgrounds (used to be called RV Park Reviews, then Campground Reviews)https://campgrounds.rvlife.com/

 Do realize however, that there is no assurance that the reviews here or anywhere else are accurate or unbiased.
 We've had a few surprises when we arrived at our destination.
 This is mostly a concern when there are very few reviews posted for the particular place.
-Overall, this site has been a great help.
+You'll notice below, that one of the comments I received recently expresses this concern.
+It seems to indicate that they may have become somewhat selective on the reviews and comments they post.
+Overall, this site is still a great help.

 The Campground or RV Park WebsiteWhen I've identified a place that is looking good so far, I go to the campground's own website to learn more.
-All places in Campground Reviews, as well as our own here on tinyTowable, have a direct link to the campground's official website.
+All places in RV Life Campgrounds, as well as our own here on tinyTowable, have a direct link to the campground's official website.
 In other cases, you may have to use Google and do some searching.
 Often they will have a gallery of photos, but be careful.
-We've had times when we arrived, that the photos were not really representative of the actual place.
+We've arrived at a few places where the photos on their website did not accurately representative the place.

 My final step is to go to Google Images and search for photos.
 You can usually always find some for State Parks, National Parks and larger RV Parks.
 Sometimes it's difficult to find photos of the smaller campgrounds.
 This is my last step in trying to confirm that it looks like a decent place.